Iñigo Idiakez: Coaching career

 Idiakez returned to his hometown of in 2009, beginning his coaching career with the Añorga KKE youth team.
 Later, he was in charge of non-league sides SD Euskalduna and Berio FT also in the Basque Country.

 In 2011, Idiakez completed his coaching qualifications when he earned the UEFA Pro Licence.
 A year later, he joined his former Derby and Southampton boss Burley as assistant manager at Apollon Limassol in the Cypriot First Division, with the pair leaving after only two games.

 Idiakez returned to England in 2013, to take up the position of youth development coach at Premier League club Leicester City, managing the under-12 to under-16 age groups.
 He remained there for three years, before re-joining Derby County as first-team coach in July 2016; he left the latter only two months later, following the suspension of manager Nigel Pearson.

 In September 2017, Idiakez was appointed as professional development phase lead coach at League Two's Luton Town.
 He returned to managerial duties on 1 December 2020, after being appointed in charge of Cultural y Deportiva Leonesa in his country's third division.

-On 1 June 2022, Idiakez was appointed in charge of Cancún F.C., team that plays in Liga de Expansión MX, the Mexican second tier.
+On 1 June 2022, Idiakez was appointed in charge of Cancún, a team that plays in Liga de Expansión MX, the Mexican second tier.
+On 3 May 2023, Idiakez was relocated to the youth structures of the club, for which he left the position of Cancún manager.

+On 20 July 2023, Idiakez joined Premier League club Aston Villa as the club's new Under-21 coach.
+On 28 December, he returned to his home country after being named manager of Primera Federación side Real Unión, but was dismissed the following 1 April.